Meet Renee Constantin

 The support groups around me, though wonderful, were not a perfect fit as they were held during the day on weekdays when I worked, or catered to ostomates much older than myself.
 With this in mind, in November of 2018 I reached out to a small group of local ostomates I followed and had spoken to on Instagram and invited them to lunch in Bondi.
 We spent a glorious afternoon basking in the summer sun and bonded not only over our shared stoma experiences but as friends.

-Since then, the desire to physically reach out to the ostomy community has grown and this dream finally became a reality in 2019, with the formation of a Sydney based ostomy support group aimed at young ostomates.
+Since then, the desire to physically reach out to the ostomy community has grown and this dream finally became a reality in 2019, with the formation of a Sydney-based ostomy support group aimed at young ostomates.
 Aptly named Ostomingle, the group gives ostomates a chance to mingle in familiar and comfortable settings such as cafes and bars, just as they would any other group of friends.

-As I move into my eighth year as an Ostomate I can’t help but smile at how different my life is now compared to the constant battle to find a toilet bowl; and at all the hats I now wear that I wouldn’t have imagined before, including sitting on the Board of Directors of NSW Stoma and being a mum to my gorgeous little girl Evie.
+As I move into my eighth year as an ostomate I can’t help but smile at how different my life is now compared to the constant battle to find a toilet bowl; and at all the hats I now wear that I wouldn’t have imagined before, including sitting on the Board of Directors of NSW Stoma and being a mum to my gorgeous little girl Evie.

 Like many women who have a stoma, or who are facing a stoma, starting a family seemed daunting, perhaps something that might not be possible.
 Thankfully, there are so many incredible women around the world who dispel any worries, baring their stomas and pregnant bellies and showing yet again how having an ostomy is not stopping them from living life to the fullest.
 When I first met with my obstetrician, we discussed how my scarred abdomen would stretch and change to accommodate the little one growing inside and he had no answers.
-While my uterus had no scare tissue from abdominal surgeries on the inside, there was no way to know how tight everything above was and his parting words were, “We’ll see how we go and take it as it comes”.
-Thankfully I had no issues and despite a need to change from a flat to a concave bag, I didn’t face any issues that any other expectant mum would have faced.
+While my uterus had no scar tissue from abdominal surgeries on the inside, there was no way to know how tight everything above was and his parting words were, “we’ll see how we go and take it as it comes”.
+Thankfully, I had no issues and despite a need to change from a flat to a concave bag, I didn’t face any issues that any other expectant mum would have faced.
 A cesarean section was advised as a safeguard for possible future j-pouch and reversal surgeries, and while she arrived slightly earlier than her pre-planned c-section, she’s just perfect, already understanding that some people use the toilet very differently to others!